Overview

 - It’s common to pin and lock things when working on a novice team where people accidentally move items.
 Consider training and other ways to reduce this rather than this strategy.

-- Use a solid white filled region instead and allow the crop region to be a normal rectangle
+- Limit Custom Crop Regions = this bloats a file as the crop region is a specific viewport tool.
+Instead, use a solid white filled region instead and allow the crop region to be a normal rectangle.

-- Images loaded into the file
+7. Images loaded into the file

-- Images loaded into a file retain their original size, even if reduced in the view or sheet.
+- Images loaded into a file retain their original size, even if reduced in the view or sheet. (made smaller manually).
+Therefore, reduce your images in the file prior to linking the images in.

 - Export the entire family library, and then review and reduce the largest file sizes.

-- Warnings
+10. Warnings

-- Delete unused Sheets & Views
+11. Delete unused sheets & views

-- Model in Place
+12. Model in place

 - Use it for one offs.
-An example would be a lobby desk for a large building, where its only located once within the entire model.
+An example would be a lobby desk for a large building, where it’s only located once within the entire model.

-- Never Import CAD
+13. Never import CAD

 - In addition to bringing in more elements to the model, it also brings in a lot more line types as well as materials and other assets which bloat a file.

-- Groups
+14. Groups

 - Groups are great, but do not overuse them.
 This can bloat a file.
 Use them only when you truly need them.
+Also make sure to plan out how your groups will function and keep them delineated and clean always.

-- View Detail
+15. View Detail

 - Limit what is shown in each view to only what you need.
 Utilize the coarse, medium, and fine to control this a bit further.